When expertise doesn't translate, decisions stall.

 What This Looked Like for One Leader

-Richard is the Chief Economist of the Americas for a major financial firm—brilliant, deeply knowledgeable, and highly respected for his analysis.
+Richard, the Chief Economist of the Americas for a major financial firm, was highly respected for his expertise.
+But his heavily accented English and dense presentation style were limiting his visibility with key clients.

 When the Impact Goes Beyond the Boardroom

-What began as a standard pronunciation class for researchers took on deeper meaning when a molecular biologist pulled me aside.
+What began as a pronunciation class for researchers became something much deeper when a molecular biologist quietly told me:

 "I just want to take my son to McDonald's and order fries without getting Sprite instead."

-When someone has to brace themselves just to order food, that cognitive load doesn't stay personal.
-It shows up at work—in hesitation before speaking up in meetings, in avoided client conversations, in holding back when they have the answer.
+Constantly preparing to be misunderstood creates cognitive load that follows people everywhere.
+It shows up at work — in hesitation before speaking in meetings, in avoided client conversations, in holding back when they have the answer.

-We focused on the specific sound patterns causing confusion—not to erase his accent, but to support reliable understanding in both high-stakes presentations and everyday interactions.
+We targeted the specific speech patterns causing confusion — not to erase his accent, but to support reliable understanding in both professional and everyday interactions.
+For the organization, that meant stronger presentations, more productive funding conversations, and better collaboration across teams.

 A few weeks later, he took his son to McDonald's.